aidankeighron/educational-website/_posts/2025-06-15-Express-Auth.md

 {: file="@shared/types.ts"}
 {: .nolineno}

 You might notice this is the same as the `JwtPayload` used earlier in the backend.
 Yes it is indeed the same, and you should go and replace all of them with this, so that they share the same type.
 For `LoginRequest`: replace the `Credentials` type above with this for better naming, and import it from `types.ts` instead of defining it locally.
 Although not specifying `LoginRequest` for the credentials does not result in warning, it is good practice to do so.
-Imagine having a hundreds of request: `ContactRequest`, `DeleteRequest`, `UpdateRequest`, etc. you will quickly be overwhelmed and lose track of what are which if the types are not concrete.
+Imagine having hundreds of types of request: `ContactRequest`, `DeleteRequest`, `UpdateRequest`, etc. you will quickly be overwhelmed and lose track of what are which if the types are not concrete.

 **Answer (click to unblur):**